CreateNothing/Typo3AccessLinter/fluid-accessibility-linter/README.md

 - Universal inspection: The plugin now registers a single rule‑engine based inspection (`Universal Fluid Accessibility Check`) in `plugin.xml`, which aggregates all checks.
 Legacy inspections remain available during the migration period.
 - No custom file type in release: The main `plugin.xml` targets `language="HTML"` only.
 The alternative `plugin-universal.xml` (with custom Fluid language/file type) is reserved for internal experiments and must not be used for release builds.
+- Performance: Results are cached per file and invalidated on edits, rule changes, or settings updates to keep inspections fast while staying accurate.

 ## Roadmap for Future Versions